AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/set-up-cloud-resources.md

 ---
-title: Setup Cloud Resources via Cloud Manager
+title: Set Up Cloud Resources
-description: Lean how to use Cloud Manager to set up and manage your own cloud resources.
+description: Lean how to use Cloud Manager to set up and manage your own cloud resources like programs and environments.
 role: Admin, User, Developer
 exl-id: de3a33b7-b459-4e47-b232-a0f88e2ce22e
 ---
-# Setup Cloud Resources via Cloud Manager {#setup-cloud-resources}
+# Set Up Cloud Resources {#cloud-resources}

-Lean how to use Cloud Manager to set up and manage your own cloud resources.
+Lean how to use Cloud Manager to set up and manage your own cloud resources like programs and environments.

 ## Objective {#objective}

+Since you completed the previous step in this journey, [Assigning Team Members to Cloud Manager Product Profiles,](assign-profiles-cloud-manager.md) your team can acess Cloud Manager.
+The next step is to create the resources within Cloud Manager necessary for your AEM as a Cloud Service project such as programs and environments.

-This document helps you understand how your cloud resources are created and who can create them.
-After reading this section you should understand:
+After reading this document you should understand:

-* A System Administrator assigned to the **Business Owner** role must be the first in your organization to login and access Cloud Manager.
+* A system administrator assigned to the **Business Owner** role must be the first in your organization to login and access Cloud Manager.
-* How your cloud program and environments are created.
+* How programs and environments are created in Cloud Manager.

 ## Introduction {#introduction}

-Adding your cloud resources is done via Cloud Manager by your team member assigned to the **Business Owner** product profile.
-This individual is typically one who understand the business needs and who completes the initial Cloud Manager setup.
+Adding your cloud resources such as programs and environments is done via Cloud Manager.
+Typically a team member assigned to the **Business Owner** product profile is responsible for this task.
+This individual understands the business needs and who completes the initial Cloud Manager setup.

-Follow the sections below to learn how to create your [cloud service programs](#create-cloud-service-program) and [environments.](#create-cloud-environments)

-### Prerequisites {#prerequisites}

-* The System Administrator assigned to the **Business Owner** role must have logged into to Cloud Manager before any other users with the **Business Owner** role attempt to access Cloud manager to perform and steps described in this document.

-   * Return to the [Assign Team Members to Cloud Manager Product Profiles](/help/journey-onboarding/sysadmin/assign-team-members-cloud-manager.md) document of this journey for more information.

-* You must understand how to [navigate and login to Cloud Manager.](/help/onboarding/learn-concepts/cloud-manager-introduction.md)

-* You should be familiar with [Cloud Manager product profiles.](/help/onboarding/learn-concepts/aem-cs-team-product-profiles.md#cloud-manager-product-profiles)

-* You should understand the concepts of Cloud Manager [programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md) and [environments.](/help/implementing/cloud-manager/manage-environments.md)
+For the purposes of this onboarding journey, you, as the system administrator, already assigned yourself to the **Business Owner** product profile and will set up the cloud resources.
+Depending actual project requirements, the business owners may or may not be the same as the system administrator.

 ## Access Cloud Manager as System Administrator and Business Owner {#access-sysadmin-bo}

-Before the team members that you assigned to the **Business Owner** role can access cloud manager and begin creating cloud resources, the System Administrator must be assigned the **Business Owner** role and sign into Cloud Manager.
+Before the team members that you assigned to the **Business Owner** role can access cloud manager and begin creating cloud resources, the system administrator must be assigned the **Business Owner** role and sign into Cloud Manager as you did in the previous step in this onboarding journey.

-1. Ensure that you, as System Administrator, have the **Business Owner** role assigned.
+1. Ensure that you, as system administrator, have the **Business Owner** role assigned.

-   * Return to the previous step in this journey, [Assign Team Members to Cloud Manager Product Profiles,](/help/journey-onboarding/sysadmin/assign-team-members-cloud-manager.md) for more information about assigning the **Business Owner** role to the System Administrator if you have not already done this.
+   * Return to the previous step in this journey, [Assign Team Members to Cloud Manager Product Profiles,](assign-profiles-cloud-manager.md) for more information about assigning the **Business Owner** role to the system administrator if you have not already done this.

 1. Sign into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and be presented with the normal landing page.

-By successfully signing in as System Administrator with the **Business Owner** role, you initialize Cloud Manager for use by the other users with the **Business Owner** role.
+By successfully signing in as system administrator with the **Business Owner** role, you initialize Cloud Manager for use by the other users with the **Business Owner** role.
 You will not receive a confirmation of this or any message.
 Simply signing in suffices.

-Until you sign in to Cloud Manager as System Administrator with the **Business Owner** role, other users with the **Business Owner** role will not be able to create programs in Cloud Manager even if they are assigned the correct roles.
+Until you sign in to Cloud Manager as system administrator with the **Business Owner** role, other users with the **Business Owner** role will not be able to create programs in Cloud Manager even if they are assigned the correct roles.

 ## Navigate to Cloud Manager {#navigate-cloud-manager}

-The user with the **Business Owner** role will receive a welcome email with a link to get started.
+Users with the **Business Owner** role will receive a welcome email with a link to get started.
 Follow the steps below to navigate to Cloud Manager using this welcome email.

 1. From your welcome email click on **Get started**, as shown in the figure below.
     ![Email example](/help/journey-onboarding/assets/get-started-email.png)